-Relevant identified uses Hand and skin antiseptic for external use.
-SDS are intended for use in the workplace ONLY.
+Hand and skin antiseptic for external use.

+Relevant identified uses SDS are intended for use in the workplace ONLY.
 For domestic-use products, refer to consumer labels.

+Use according to manufacturer's directions.

-Details of the manufacturer or supplier of the safety data sheet
+Details of the manufacturer or importer of the safety data sheet